 - Number of manuscripts submitted for publication by full-time faculty

-- Percentage of faculty who participate in scholarly activities.
+- Number of adjunct and full-time faculty who participate in scholarly activities

-- Percentage of students who are presenting scholarly at conferences and meetings
+- Number of students who are presenting at scholarly conferences and meetings

-- Percentage of student opportunities for participation in faculty-directed research
+- Number of student opportunities for participation in faculty-directed research

-- Percentage of students participation in guided research projects (SLP 6080 Directed Research)
+- Number of students who participated in guided research projects (SLP 6080 Directed Research)

 Objective #4: Strengthen the use and infusion of technology to meet the needs of students academically and clinically.

-- Number of instructors trained in the use of the shared drive of technology for infusion into coursework
+- Increase percentage of instructors using technology applications for infusion into coursework

 Objective #5: Expand student leadership opportunities for service, teaching, research, and clinical practice

 Objective Owner: Dr. Tambi Braun

 - Percentage of students who participate in service activities

-- Percentage of doctoral students who participate in teaching courses
+- Number of doctoral students who participate in teaching courses

 - Percentage of students who participate in committee meetings